 We live in a rapidly changing world, where critical success factors include agility to respond to change, strong collaborative networks, and (open) innovation.
 Increasingly, business development is executed with partners in the value chain that rely on their suppliers for innovation and provision of R&D services.
 In addition, there is a strong desire in multiple markets to provide scientific evidence for functionality claims.
 Similarly, increased awareness in society and the marketplace of the burden we place on our planet has fueled the demand for science-based proof and solutions to reduce the environmental impact of manufacturing and use of products.

 Both the trend toward collaborative innovation and the need for evidence of functionality and sustainability provide an opportunity for Corbion.
-To capture these opportunities we have refocused in-house R&D to support accelerated execution of Advance 2025 and increasingly pursue new opportunities via open innovation.
+To capture these opportunities, we have refocused in-house R&D to support accelerated execution of Advance 2025 and increasingly pursue new opportunities via innovation partnerships.
 Several opportunities for outside-in innovation have been identified in the six focus areas of Advance 2025.

 Investments over strategy period